-The horns have a single goat, which stands below the well-known image of a three-headed man.
 Another image on a gold bractate may or may not be a goat; the horns could also be the pricked ears of a horse.
 The animals on the bractates are stylized, and often composed of bits of different animals, like heraldic ones would be later.
 Like the wyvern and manticore, they are probably meaningful, but the meaning is lost to us.

 Goats in Myth

 In myth, apart from Loki’s nanny-goat, there are few goats, although the few that do appear have connections to Odin and Thor.
 The first is the goat Heidrun, who eats leaves from the world-tree Yggdrasil, which she converts into the mead that flows from her udders.
 This mead is what the warriors at Valhalla, and Odin, drink.

 Thor has a more mundane use for his two goats; they draw his chariot.
 They can, however, provide him with sustenance, just as Heidrun does for Odin (who does not eat, leaving his food for his pet wolves).